 My parents were split on whether or not I should get paid $0.75 for my labor, with my father against and my mother in favor.
 I remember thinking that my own private judgement was that I probably shouldn’t and wishing someone had explained to me how dandelions needed to get pulled before I had wasted all that time and effort.

 3. Was money discussed at the dinner table, and, if so, what were these discussions like?

-Money was openly discussed at the dinner table but also through out the day as a normal topic.
+Money was openly discussed at the dinner table but also throughout the day as a normal topic.
 It wasn’t until well into adulthood that I realized that in most families money is a taboo subject shrouded in secret.
-I knew approximately how much my father earned ($12,000), how large our home mortgage was ($12,000) and what percentage interest rate our loan was at (4.0%).
+I knew approximately how much my father earned ($12,000), how large our home mortgage was ($12,000) and what the percentage interest rate our loan was (4.0%).

 Most of this information was communicated by my mother, June Marotta.
 She taught me, as early as I can remember, what things cost, how to look for real value, and how to comparison shop as she took me along on shopping trips.
 I also learned at a very young age by quietly listening to the lessons taught to my older brothers.

 Once, one of my brothers wanted something advertised on television.
 My mother, who knew how to teach young boys, lamented, “It is too bad they have to advertise it.
 That means it probably isn’t very good.”
 As early as I can remember, we were playing family games to counter-act and analyze advertising messages.